explosion/spacy-vscode/DEVELOPER_README.md

 > You can also use `pip install -r requirement.txt`.

-Create the file `setting.json` in the `.vscode/` folder and add the following line `"python.defaultInterpreterPath": "<Path to your python environment>"`.
+Create the file `setting.json` in the `.vscode/` folder and add the following line `"python.defaultInterpreterPath": "<Path to your python environment folder>"`.
 This makes sure that VScode uses your specified python environment when developing and testing the extension.

 ## How to run the extension (Development)